-1 Number of public facilities offering any services for PMTCT of HIV/AIDS, and among these, number with the indicated program components.
+Number of public facilities offering any services for prevention of mother-to-child transmission (PMTCT) of HIV/AIDS, and, among these, number with the indicated program components.

 2 Components of routine PMTCT for the facility include HIV testing with pre- and post-test counseling, ARV prophylaxis for the mother and newborn, infant feeding counseling, and counseling and provision of family planning services.